Rishab27279/EdgeSeg-AI/README.md

 ## 🙏 Acknowledgments

 This project is inspired by the groundbreaking work in the **LLM-Seg paper**.
-While the original implementation prioritizes accuracy, our adaptation focuses on computational efficiency to make advanced segmentation accessible on resource-constrained hardware.
+While the original implementation prioritizes accuracy, my adaptation focuses on computational efficiency to make advanced segmentation accessible on resource-constrained hardware.

 Hats off to the **LLM-Seg authors (Junchi Wang and Lei Ke from ETH Zurich)** for their exceptional contribution to the field.

 ## 🤝 Contributing

-We welcome contributions!
+I warmly welcome contributions!
 Whether it's bug fixes, new features, or documentation improvements, please feel free to open issues and submit pull requests.

 - 🐛 Bug fixes
 - ✨ New features